kaan84k/slt-bug-analytics-dashboard/README.md

 streamlit run src/dashboard/app.py
 ```

-The application can load environment variables from a `.env` file.
-The
+The application reads configuration from environment variables.
+For local
+development you can place them in a `.env` file, while in GitHub Actions these
+values come from repository secrets.
+The `OPENAI_API_KEY` is used by the data
-processing scripts use `OPENAI_API_KEY` for accessing the OpenAI API and
-`bug_email_notifier.py` requires email credentials.
+processing scripts and `bug_email_notifier.py` requires email credentials.
 A minimal `.env` might look like:

 ```env
 OPENAI_API_KEY=